-So you've found your bae, and want to start shopping for a bit of bling to make it official.
+So you've found your bae, and want to start shopping for an engagement ring, to make it official.
 Typically one of the first questions that pops to mind is, "how many carats?"
 First instinct is to think, well, bigger is always better.
 But in the case of moissanite, we find our clients want to balance a big delicious stone that will garner them some attention, while making sure it's still believable.
 By believable, we mean that ya'll want it to pass for a diamond, and may or may not tell the world that it's not.
 And we are cool with that, yo.
 I'm not gonna tell ya how to live your life.

 I wonder how heavy a 15 carat moissanite is?
 That 7.8 carat NEO has some pretty decent weight to it.
 Would your arm get tired lugging that 15 carat around?
 I'm thinking we should get one and test it out, but I'm curious if my left arm will be all swole from sporting that monster 'round town.

 We often have clients that come to us and say they want a 1.75 carat, not 1.5, or 2 carat.
 Which is great, and we'd love to oblige, but round moissanite isn't typically cut in that carat size.
 Did you realize the difference in size between a 1.5 carat and a 2 carat is one half of a millimeter?
 7.5mm vs 8mm.
 Do ya'll remember the metric system from school?
 I basically didn't until I got in this biz, and I gotta tell ya, it's SO much easier than the stupid-ass standard measurement system we use here in the U.S., with inches and feet and shit.
 Tell me again how much 3/8" is?
 Gah.
 Anyhoo, a half of a millimeter is so freaking small, you can barely see it.

 Average carat size we sell is 2 carats, and round is the most popular cut.
 Cushion cuts take 2nd place.